toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 Only human beings can look directly at something, have all the information they need to make an accurate prediction, perhaps even momentarily make the accurate prediction, and then say that it isn't so. - Gavin de Becker, The Gift of Fear

 Perfection is achieved, not when there is nothing left to add, but when there is nothing left to take away…

+When you enchant people, your goal is not to make money from them or to get them to do what you want, but to fill them with great delight. - Guy Kawasaki

 ## CheckList